By The Wyoming LLC Attorney Team

 A sole proprietorship might also be referred to as a sole trader or a proprietorship.
 This business operates with one owner only and is not incorporated in any way.
 In comparison to the LLC, your individual assets are not protected from liability.

 Most people starting a small business do not sit back and decide whether to incorporate or take a partner.
 The owner usually starts the business as an offshoot of some hobby, interest, or opportunity.
 This is the birth of a sole proprietorship.
-We believe nearly every owner should at some time incorporate, for the tax, privacy, and asset protection benefits.
+We believe nearly every owner should consider incorporation at some point for its tax, privacy, and asset protection benefits.
 There are few if any good reasons that small businesses should remain as sole proprietorships.

 We will first list the reasons small business owners give for remaining a sole prop.
 We then cover why you should always incorporate below.